Update 1: At the time of writing this blog post (Aug 2015) Power BI Service called Power BI Web. I hope it doesn’t make any confusions.

 I encourage you to have a look at this post which expresses much more details about relationship management, creating and publishing reports and much more.

-Schedule Refresh MySQL Database from Power BI Cloud
+Schedule Refresh MySQL Database from Power BI Service

 To be able to setup a schedule data refresh you need to install “Power BI Personal Gateway” on a machine in your network.
 For more information about “Power BI Personal Gateway” you can see “Refreshing On-Prem SQL Server Database On Power BI Using Power Bi Personal Gateway”.
 I also suggest you have a look at “Power BI Personal Gateway, Five Things You Must Know” as well.